/>

 why it matters

 The Klamath Basin was once the third-largest salmon-producing river system on the West Coast.
-The decommissioning of these four dams, currently the largest removal in the world, provides an opportunity to restore a river’s health and return it to its natural free-flowing state.
-The first crucial step to restore the health of more than 400 miles of the Klamath River begins with the removal of the four hydroelectric dams.
-It will help bring salmonid populations back from the brink, create ecological resilience, and strengthen local communities.
+The first crucial step to restore the health of more than 400 miles of the Klamath River began with the decommissioning and removal of the four Klamath dams.
+The removal has provided an opportunity to restore the river’s health and return it to its natural free-flowing state, helping bring salmonid populations back from the brink, create ecological resilience, and strengthen local communities.

 No items found.